dahlpete/redox-classifier-ML/README.md

 test data.
 However, a classifier model appears to be too simplistic to consistently predict the redox state of hemes simulated in a protein environment.

+To use the redox classifier, run the redox_classifier_application.py script as follows: python redox_classifier_application.py {model} {projections} {n_pcs}

+Trained models can be found in /application_scripts/models/ Projection files can be found in /application_scripts/ n_pcs is the number of essential modes you wish to use.
+This needs to be paired with the appropriate model.

 The more sophisticated model in this repository is a neural network used to predict vertical detachment energies (ionization energies) from hemes, based on their geometry.
 Vertical detachment energies can be used to directly compute a heme redox potential using the linear response approximation.
 This model is trained on